 We regularly provide compliance seminars covering set themes to instill awareness of compliance among all employees.
-In 2017, we held seminars on the ensuring of rules of handling of information based on categories of information and issues related to human rights, etc. In addition to seminars on these overall themes, we hold theme-based seminars on important themes including Building Lots and Buildings Transaction Business Act and Act on Prevention of Transfer of Criminal Proceeds, in consideration of compliance specific to real estate businesses.
+In 2018, we held training on the Stamp Tax Act, handling clerical mistakes, and other such topics.
+In addition to seminars on these overall themes, we hold theme-based seminars on important themes including Building Lots and Buildings Transaction Business Act and the matter of insider trading, in consideration of compliance specific to real estate businesses.
 Furthermore, we hold discussions in each department if appropriate.